rwsite/updatepulse-server/integration/docs/misc.md

 ___
 ## Consuming Webhooks

-Webhooks's payload is sent in JSON format via a POST request and is signed with a `secret-key` secret key using `sha1` algorithm and `sha256` algorithm.
+Webhooks's payload is sent in JSON format via a POST request and is signed with a `secret-key` secret key using the `sha256` algorithm.
-The resulting hashes are made available in the `X-WPPUS-Signature` and `X-WPPUS-Signature-256` headers respectively.
+The resulting hash is made available in the `X-WPPUS-Signature-256` header.

 Below is an example of how to consume a Webhook on another installation of WordPress with a plugin (webhooks can however be consumed by any system):